 10) Is it hard to sleep on an Amtrak train?

-I tend to sleep well on the train but sometimes need help, such as melatonin or a sleep aid.
+I tend to sleep well on the train, but sometimes I need help, such as taking melatonin or using a sleep aid.
 If I am on a long train, I sleep better on the second night.

 Trains make noise